 Warsaw is a Vistula River cruise port, as well as Poland's largest city and capital.
-It is located in east-central Poland, approx 260 km (160 ml) from Baltic Sea and 300 km (190 ml) from Carpathian Mountains.
-By population (over 1,75 million, metro over 3,1 million) the city is ranked EU's / European Union's 9th most-populous capital.
+It is located in east-central Poland, approx 260 km (160 mi) from Baltic Sea.
+By population (over 1,76 million, metro over 3,1 million) it is ranked Europe's 9th most-populous capital city.

-The city of Warsaw is the seat of Roman Catholic archdiocese (located on the left bank of Vistula) and diocese (the right bank), and has various universities, of which most notably the University of Warsaw and the Polish Academy of Sciences, monuments, museums, theatres, libraries and two opera houses.
-In 1980 Warsaw's historic city-centre with its picturesque Old Town was listed as UNESCO World Heritage Site.
-Among the other main architectural attractions are the Castle Square with Royal Castle and King Sigismund's Column, Saint John's Cathedral, Market Square, churches, mansions and palaces, all displaying richness of architectural detail and colour.
-Buildings represent interesting examples of nearly every historical period and architectural style of Europe.
-Warsaw offers many examples of architecture from gothic, baroque, renaissance, neoclassical and modern periods.
-Around a quarter of the city features royal gardens and luxurious parks.
+Here is the seat of the Roman Catholic archdiocese (on the left bank of Vistula River) and diocese (river's right bank).
+Major tourist attractions are monuments, museums, theatres, libraries, opera houses.
+In 1980, the Old Town was designated UNESCO World Heritage Site.
+Among the other architectural attractions are Castle Square (Royal Castle and King Sigismund's Column), Saint John's Cathedral, Market Square, churches, mansions, palaces.
+Buildings represent interesting examples of nearly every historical period and architectural style of Europe - gothic, baroque, renaissance, neoclassical, modernism.
+Roughly a quarter of the city is royal gardens and luxurious parks.

 Lacking a good ring road system, most of the city's vehicle traffic runs directly through its center, resulting in big congestions.
 The planned ring road consists of 3 express roads (S2, S8, S17).
 In 2012 was opened the A2 motorway (west of the city), which is a direct road connection with Berlin.